-The Risk Register as updated during the September 30, 2024 workshop has not yet been distributed.
+The Risk Register as updated during the September 30, 2024 workshop has not yet been distributed and, along with the associated Risk Memo, is now expected to be provided in December 2024.
 The current top project risks based on the July 2024 update are presented in Attachment C of this report.